pynvme/pynvme/doc/features.rst

 In order to cover these considerations, pynvme provides an extension of **Python Space Driver** (PSD).
 It is an NVMe driver implemented in pure Python based on two fundamental pynvme classes:

 #.
 DMA memory allocation abstracted by class `Buffer`.
 #.
-PCIe configuration and memory spaceprovided by class `Pcie`.
+PCIe configuration and memory space provided by class `Pcie`.

 PSD implements NVMe data structures and operations in the module *scripts/psd.py* based on Buffer: